reflectoring/reflectoring.github.io/content/blog/2022/2022-05-27-one-stop-guide-mapstruct.md

 }
 ```

-As you can see we have not added any `@Mapping` annotation to map managers.
+As we can see we have not added any `@Mapping` annotation to map managers.
 Instead, we have set the `uses` flag for `@Mapper` annotation so that while generating the mapper implementation for the `UserMapper` interface, MapStruct will also convert the `Manager` entity to `ManagerDTO`.
 This creates the following implementation class for the `UserMapper` interface:

 ```java
 @Generated(